yannisl/table/table/caption/readme.md

 </figure>
 ```

+The html example above (from w3 schools), has a number of limitations.
+The `Fig1`, should have its own
+`<span>` with a class, the number should be spaced after the label and the dash is not recommended.

 ## Label

 The label has a descriptive name and possibly a number and can have a terminating symbol.
+Both in documents
+as well as html the label can be an anchor so it can be referenced from elsewhere in the document.

 ## Presentation

 I have tried as far as possible to split the presentation from the semantic form.
 The initial
 focus is on LaTeX2e.